Force over Distance: Chapter 22

 Rush said nothing.

 “What?”
-Rush went straight from smoldering concern to confused concern.
+Rush went from smoldering concern to confused concern.
 It didn’t help.
 At all.
 If anything, it was worse.

 “Good.”
 Young smiled faintly.